0byteRE/AssetRipper.CLI/README.md

 AssetRipper is a tool for extracting assets from Unity serialized files (*CAB-*\*, *\*.assets*, *\*.sharedAssets*, etc.) and asset bundles (*\*.unity3d*, *\*.bundle*, etc.) and converting them into the native Unity engine format.

+This fork contains modified version that works as CLI (AKA, in console).
+All credit goes to the original authors of [AssetRipper](https://github.com/AssetRipper/AssetRipper).

 # Donations

 Your support helps maintain and improve AssetRipper.
 If you find this tool useful, please consider donating: